therealpeterpython/pretty-print-binary-tree/README.md

-Pretty-prints a binary tree with nodes with two child fields and a data field.
+Pretty-prints a binary tree of nodes with two child fields and a data field.
 You can use it as method in your code like this:
 ```
 import tree_pprint